vahidalvandi/v2ray-docker-compose/README.md

 1. In your CDN, create an `A` record pointing to your server IP with the proxy option turned off.
 1. Install Docker and Docker-compose on your server.
-1. Copy the `v2ray-caddy-cdn` directory into the server.
+1. Copy the `v2ray-caddy-cdn` and `utils` directories into the server.
 1. Run ```./utils/bbr.sh``` to speed up server network.
 1. Run ```cat /proc/sys/kernel/random/uuid``` to generate a UUID.
 1. Replace `<UPSTREAM-UUID>` in `v2ray/config/config.json` with the generated UUID.